 - Employee layoffs/reductions in force

-- Workplace violence policies, investigations and restraining orders
+- Workplace violence prevention, investigations, and restraining orders

-- Discrimination, harassment and sexual harassment, including Americans with Disabilities Act (ADA), Civil Rights Act of 1964 (Title II and Title VII), Fair Employment and Housing Act (FEHA), Age Discrimination in Employment Act and Older Workers Benefit Protection Act
+- Discrimination, harassment, and retaliation under the ADA, Civil Rights Act of 1964 (Title II and Title VII), Fair Employment and Housing Act (“FEHA”), Age Discrimination in Employment Act (“ADEA”), and Older Workers Benefit Protection Act (“OWBPA”)

-- Employment litigation, including disability, gender, race and age discrimination; harassment; wrongful termination; whistleblower; federal civil rights act; qui tam actions; False Claims Act; Government Code section 1090; and wage/hour
+- Employment litigation, including discrimination; harassment; retaliation; wrongful termination; whistleblower; federal civil rights act; qui tam actions; False Claims Act; Government Code section 1090; and wage/hour claims

-- Representing clients before the Equal Employment Opportunity Commission (EEOC), Department of Fair Employment & Housing (DFEH), Employment Development Department (EDD), California Labor Commissioner, and Internal Revenue Service (IRS)
+- Representation of clients before the Equal Employment Opportunity Commission (“EEOC”), Department of Fair Employment & Housing (“DFEH”), Employment Development Department (“EED”), California Unemployment Insurance Appeals Board (“CAUIB”), California Labor Commissioner/Division of Labor Standards Enforcement (“DLSE”), Cal/OSHA appeals board, and Internal Revenue Service

-- Public Records Act as it relates to personnel matters
+- California Public Records Act (“PRA”) requests as they relate to labor and personnel matters

 Expertise in Action

-Our attorneys have provided labor and employment legal advice to a number of public agency clients, including the cities of Bell, Carson, Covina, Chino Hills, Culver City, Cypress, Fillmore, Hemet, Industry, Irwindale, Lake Forest, Lawndale, Menifee, Palm Springs, Perris, Signal Hill, South Pasadena, and Stanton.
+Our attorneys have provided labor and employment legal advice to a number of public agency clients, including the cities of Arvin, Baldwin Park, Banning, Bell, Bellflower, Carson, Cerritos, Chino Hills, Covina, Culver City, Cypress, Fillmore, Hemet, Hesperia, Irwindale, Lawndale, Lynwood, Lompoc, Menifee, Morro Bay, Newport Beach, Palm Springs, Perris, Rialto, Signal Hill, Suisun City, and Town of Yucca Valley as well as special districts, including the Palmdale Water District and Jurupa Area Recreation and Park District.
 Additionally, our attorneys have served as corporate and/or employment counsel to a number of private companies, including national transportation companies, national food distributors, insurance agencies, and real estate agencies.